-Requirements for Students Matriculating in or before Academic Year 2019-2020.
+Requirements for Students Matriculating in or before Academic Year 2018-2019.
 Learn more about University Academic Regulation 3.1 (p.
-844).
+812).

 Code Title Hours

 Minor Requirements

 ENTO 2993 Introduction to Entomology (LN) 3

-Select 12 credit hours s from any other ENTO courses to achieve 12
+Select 12 credit hour s from any other ENTO courses to achieve 12

-the 15 minimum cred its.
+the 15 minimum cred lits.
 Students must have a minimum of 2.0

-GPA in ENTO courses i.
+GPA in ENTO courses 3 .